Alcibiades-Capital/valorem-website/site/_docs/clear-litepaper.md

 In this paper, we present [Valorem](https://valorem.xyz/) Clear, an option contract clearing and settlement system implemented for the
 [Ethereum Virtual Machine](https://ethereum.github.io/yellowpaper/paper.pdf).
-The design of the Valorem Options protocol aims to provide superior flexibility and execution costs when compared with existing options protocols, by removing price oracles, reliance on existing DeFi primitives, and premium value assumptions.
+The design of the Valorem Clear protocol aims to provide superior flexibility and execution costs when compared with existing options protocols, by removing price oracles, reliance on existing DeFi primitives, and premium value assumptions.
 Valorem Options are settled physically using a novel fair settlement